RickyL-2000/AlignSTS/README.md

 We provide an example of how you can generate high-quality samples using AlignSTS.

 ### Pretrained Models
-You can use pretrained models we provide.
+You can use pretrained models we provide in [here](https://drive.google.com/file/d/1hKesxqkbrBKC06eYLmlCutPathdJLCK1/view?usp=sharing).
 Details of each folder are as in follows:

 | Model       | Discription                                                              |
 |-------------|--------------------------------------------------------------------------|